Costinteo/osds-lab/lab1/README.md

 call bar;
 ```

 Take a look at `ex3.c`.
-Compile it with `make ex3` and check out its disassembly.
+Compile it with `make ex3` and check out its disassembly -- you can also use `objdump` for this.

 **[Q4]**: Can you identify the arguments of a function call in the disassembly?